polpielladev/polpiella.dev/src/_posts/an-early-look-at-swift-extensible-build-tools.md

 Now it's time to return some `Command`s.
 These are the processes that will be run when the plugin is invoked during the build.
 It is an `enum` type with two cases, each of which defines a purpose and a step in the build process as explained in the [SwiftPM Extensible Build Tools Proposal](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md):

 * `buildCommand`s are only triggered when the defined outputs are not present or when any of its inputs have been modified.
 * `prebuildCommand`s are run straight after the package resolution step and just before the build begins.
 They can generate any arbitrary number of files from a given set of inputs.
-This is the the command we will be using in this article.
+This is the command we will be using in this article.

 Note that in the proposal there is talk of a third command called `postbuildCommand` which does not seem to be available yet.